selfcustody/krux/README.md

 Learn about how to setup fonts [here](firmware/font/README.md)

 ## Colors
-Use [this script](firmware/scripts/rgbconv.py) to generate Maixpy compatible colors from RGB values to customize Krux
+Use [this script](firmware/scripts/rgbconv.py) to generate device compatible colors from RGB values (usefull for color themes).

 ## Documentation
 Before change documentation, and run the mkdocs server, make sure you have installed the poetry extras: